michaelwooll/ConnectFour/README.md

 This is a project for a C++ object orientated course.

 *NOTE: This project is an overcomplicated version.
 The exaggeration of certain topics like polymorphism and abstract classes was used as a learning experience.
 The code may show some redundancy.
-I reccomend looking at board.cpp and board.h for the bulk of my code.
+I reccommend looking at board.cpp and board.h for the bulk of my code.
 As well as player.cpp and player.h for code using I/O files*

 In this project I developed and implemented:
 - A working game of Connect Four